Four Ways to Conduct One-Way ANOVA with Python

 BoxPlot of Plantgrowth data

-Judging by the Boxplot there are differences in the dried weight for the two treatments.
-However, easy to visually determine whether the treatments are different from the control group.
+Judging by the Boxplot, there are differences in the dried weight for the two treatments.
+However, easy to visually determine whether the treatments differ from the control group.

 Python ANOVA YouTube Video: